HenryMarkle/Leditor/README.md

 ### Step Three: Build the entire solution

-Run the command at the top level:
+Run the command at the top level of the solution:
 ```bash
 dotnet build
 ```

-### Step Four: Add the assets

-The program requires assets to function properly.
-Download the latest `assets.zip` file releases channel, unzip and paste the content into the newly-built executable's root directory.
+Note: If you want to build the project in `release` mode, you need to copy the `assets` folder to the build folder.